-Roberto Zárate, recently retired from Northside Independent School District (NISD) after a 36-year career in education.
-His leadership included serving as the principal at Mary Hull Elementary School for 16 years.
-Under Zarate’s guidance, Mary Hull Elementary has been honored as a Texas Recognized School, a Commended Title I School, a Texas Blue Ribbon School and a National Blue Ribbon School.
-The school also received the Hispanic Magazine Exemplary
+Zárate educational career included serving as the principal at Mary Hull Elementary School in the Northside School District (NISD) in San Antonio for 16 years.
+Under his guidance, Mary Hull Elementary was honored as a Texas Recognized School, a Commended Title I School, a Texas Blue Ribbon School and a National Blue Ribbon School.
+It also received the Hispanic Magazine Exemplary School Award in 1999.

-Zárate holds a masters from San Diego State University in California and a bachelor’s from Howard Payne College in Brownwood, Texas.
+Zárate holds a master’s degree from San Diego State University and a bachelor’s degree from Howard Payne College in Brownwood, Texas.
 He and his wife Jane Ann are the parents of a daughter and three sons.